dante-robinson/Neovim-config/README.md

 https://openports.pl/path/editors/neovim

-I may swap out COC in the future to move to something like nvim lsp with cmp but for the time being things will remain like this.

-This config may change from time to time adding and removing different plugins.
-I would suggest cloning the repo if you like the current configuration and pulling the changes you like to your repo.
+the changes you like to your repo.

 Have any suggestions feel free to open an issue I will be happy to take a look.